-Walking safaris: Kuyenda Bushcamp is surrounded by one of the best walking areas in the South Luangwa National Park.
-A wide variety of environments and plentiful wildlife allow travellers to discover something new on each excursion.
-Walking with the renowned Phil Berry (one of Zambia's best and longest-standing guides) in his own backyard is always an added bonus!See more ideas for Walking safaris in Zambia
+Walking safaris: The area around Kuyenda Bushcamp is one of the best walking areas in South Luangwa; thanks to a variety of environments and plentiful wildlife.
+Walking with the renowned Phil Berry (one of Zambia’s best and longest-standing guides) in his own backyard is always an added bonus!See more ideas for Walking safaris in Zambia

 Attitude towards children: Kuyenda concentrates mainly on walking safaris, and for safety reasons it's not possible for children under 12 years old to walk in the national park.
 Children aged 12–16 years may be able to join walks, but this is only at the manager's discretion.

 Generally recommended for children: We don't recommend Kuyenda Bushcamp for young children at all – it's really a camp that's best suited to adults.
 Like most camps in this sort of area, neither adults or children can walk around the camp on their own at night as animals roam through regularly: a guide will escort you to and from your room.
 On our last visit to Kuyenda Bushcamp there were hyena, elephant and buffalo in and around the camp during the night.